Skip to content

 Overview

-After completing your Basic Vocational Certificate, you’ll work as a Computer Network Specialist.
-In this role, you’ll communicate with vendors, assist users, diagnose issues, and address troubleshooting questions for network services.
+After completing the Basic Vocational Certificate, you’ll be ready for entry-level work as a Computer Network Specialist.
+You’ll support users, work with vendors, and diagnose and fix network issues.

-For more information, including specific courses and class descriptions, visit the ECC Catalog.
+For more information, including specific course descriptions, visit the ECC Catalog.

 Prepare for Immediate Employment